coder/coder/README.md

   sudo service coder restart
   ```

+  > macOS and Windows users: You'll need to write your own
+  > configuration to run Coder as a system service.

+- See the [installation guide](./docs/install.md) for additional ways to run Coder (e.g., docker-compose)

-> Use `coder --help` to get a complete list of flags and environment
+Use `coder --help` to get a complete list of flags and environment variables.
-> variables.

-See the [installation guide](./docs/install.md) for additional ways to deploy Coder.

 ## Creating your first template and workspace